audioscape-demo/audioscape/README.md

 # audioscape-copy
-copy of kjfeng/audioscape
+Copy of kjfeng/audioscape

-by Dale Lee and Kevin Feng
+By Dale Lee and Kevin Feng

 COS426: Computer Graphics, S2019